wizos/awesome-stars-eryajf/README.md

 *   [robertying/shadowsocks-macos](https://github.com/robertying/shadowsocks-macos) - Shadowsocks client for macOS, with support for Apple Silicon (arm64) and Intel (x86\_64)

-*   [coteditor/CotEditor](https://github.com/coteditor/CotEditor) - Lightweight Plain-Text Editor for macOS
+*   [coteditor/CotEditor](https://github.com/coteditor/CotEditor) - Lightweight Plain Text Editor for macOS

 *   [greatfire/envoy](https://github.com/greatfire/envoy) - C and Java Library derived from Chromium Cronet which can be used to make Android apps resistant to censorship